Convex-Dev/design/README.md

 ## Contributing

 Contributions to this repository are welcome.
-Contributors may clarify existing design documents, or propose new formal specification changes to Convex.
+Contributors may clarify existing design documents, or propose new formal specification changes to Convex by opening issues.

+For questions and broader discussions, please join the Convex Discord channel (https://discord.com/invite/xfYGq4CT7v).

-It is recommended that contributors discuss proposals with the broader community at the Convex Discord channel (https://discord.com/invite/xfYGq4CT7v).
+It is recommended consulting the broader community first before preparing proposals or improvements that might otherwise be rejected.

 ## License

-Copyright 2021 Convex Foundation (UK) and others
+Copyright 2021 Convex Foundation (UK) and contributors

 Contributors retain copyright in their contributions, but agree that the Convex Foundation may freely distribute these contributions under any license of its choice.